 Director, The Ranch

 Prior to his position at Marbridge, Marcus was an Assisted Living Facility Director for Sodalis in New Braunfels, TX.
-Marcus is a Certified Therapeutic Recreation Specialist (CTRS) graduating from Texas State University with a B.S. in Recreation Administration/Therapeutic Recreation.
-He is currently pursuing an M.S. in Dementia and Aging Studies at Texas State.
+Marcus is a Certified Therapeutic Recreation Specialist (CTRS).
+He is a graduate of Texas State University where he received a B.S. in Recreation Administration/Therapeutic Recreation.
+He also received a M.S. in Dementia and Aging Studies at Texas State.
 Marcus has interned at San Diego Adaptive Sports, volunteered as a Special Olympic coach, and volunteered at the Rosedale Special Needs School in Austin.
 He is passionate about working with vulnerable populations and enthusiastic about providing enriching and productive experiences for the residents he serves.
 We are excited to welcome Marcus to the Marbridge Team!

 Director, The Village